Destinations

 Excludes

-• Accommodation in Cusco: Any hotel stays before or after the trek in Cusco are not covered.
+• Accommodation in Cusco: Hotel stays are not included

 • Meals in Cities: Meals in Cusco or other cities before and after the trek are not included.